 In October 1994 a number of individuals with interest in Fort Griswold Battlefield State Park formed a 501(c)3 nonprofit organization to help preserve and maintain the history of the fort.

 On May 3, 1995, the group called the Friends of Fort Griswold was incorporated to raise funds to preserve this historic Revolutionary site.

 Repairs begin on the Groton Monument on August 1, 2009.
-Funds for the repairs have remained intact despite the state’s current financial crisis.
+Funds for the repairs remained intact despite the state’s financial crisis.
 The repair of the Monument was deemed an ongoing project and, as such, was not subject to budget cuts.